Would you prefer another study location? Click here

 Industry is constantly having input into training packages to ensure course content is relevant and industry specific.
 Where this occurs, the course code, title, units and content may change in the future and you may be enrolled into the new qualification.
 If relevant, further information will be provided on our website, upon enrolment and/or during the course of your training.

-Must be employed as a worker in an abattoir where further processing is conducted.
+Must be employed as a trainee in an abattoir where further processing is conducted.
 Value adding, boned and boxed ready for sale etc.

 To be eligible for this qualification, you must successfully complete 14 units: 6 core and 8 elective.